braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/ios/sdk_integration.md

 To take advantage of the automated iOS integration offered in the Braze Unity SDK, follow these steps on transitioning from a manual to an automated integration.

-1. Remove all Braze-related code from your Xcode project's `UnityAppController.mm`.
+1. Remove all Braze-related code from your Xcode project's `UnityAppController` subclass.
 2. Remove Braze's iOS libraries from your Unity or Xcode project (i.e., `Appboy_iOS_SDK.framework` and `SDWebImage.framework`) and [import the Braze Unity package][7] into your Unity project.
 3. Follow the integration instructions on [setting your API key through Unity][8].